bcgov/entity/docs/ocm/OCM_StandupNotes.md

 - Add deadline on each ticket, only exception is tickets for recurrence events
 - Try to only assign one person responsible for a certain ZH ticket at the same time, avoid shared assigners/responsibilities
 - Add Fib est. and link in ticket for more information/later reference
+- Trish will ask Kaine: how to update shadow ticket (which on RAID board) – Create shadow ticket

 ---